Hotels And More

 The tourism sector in Jordan is fast-growing and involves many economic and social sectors.
-It contributed by 11.8% to Jordan’s GDP in 2015.
+It contributed 10.4% to Jordan gdp in 2017.
 Jordan has become a safe destination for tourism due to its strategic central location in the region, moderate climate, safety, and security.

 - A healthy leisure and tourism industry characterized by low risk across security and economic measures (EIU ratings 2015), providing a safe, more stable environment for tourists and visitors